AY2324S2-CS2113-F14-1/tp/docs/DeveloperGuide.md

 and classification of expenses into events, which is useful for students who need to track their spending habits.
 The application also allows for the import and export of data from files, which is useful for students who use multiple devices, but do not want to reveal their data via the internet.
-For experienced CLI users, they can enter their expenses faster compared to GUI applications
+For experienced CLI users, they can enter their expenses faster compared to GUI applications.

 <div style="page-break-after: always;"></div>